polterguy/phosphorusfive/core/p5.core/README.md

 ## Example usage

-Include a reference to p5.core in your project, and make sure you dynamically load the DLLL containing the below class somehow.
-For instance, by using the `Loader.Instance.LoadAssembly` method from p5.core, loading up your plugin DLLs dynamically.
+Create two projects, one "plugin" and one "main app".
+Then create a reference to "p5.core" in both of them.
+Then create the Active Event below inside a class in your "plugin DLL project", compile the project, and simply copy the DLL into the "bin" folder of your "main app" project.

+Make sure you load up your "plugin DLL", using `Loader.Instance.LoadAssembly`, into your "main app", in some method in your "main application".

+After you've done so, simply create an `ApplicationContext` using for instance the `Loader.Instance.LoadAssembly` method, and invoke your Active Event using the `ApplicationContext.Raise` method to invoke your "plugin's" Active Event (method)

 ```csharp
 using p5.core;